aehall26/EcologicalGenomics/EcologicalGenomicsNotebook.md

                             suffix = "AA_HH",
                             adjust = "qvalue",
                             test="Chisq")
-#compare regression of twoto se whether treatment explains the difference
+#compare regression of two to see whether treatment explains the difference
 # this provides a chart with the percent change in methylation for all 15,000 rows
 #parse down to what's significant
 myDiff <- getMethylDiff(myDiff, qvalue=0.05, difference = 10)